Azure/azure-vmware-solution/syslog-forwarder/README.md

 ### Step 6: Configure Azure Function App with syslog-forwarding code using
 Microsoft Visual Studio Code.

-1. Copy the GitHub repository files (index.js & function.json) to a folder on your Windows desktop.
-Update the function.json file with the Azure Event Hub details defined in Steps 1 & 2.
+1. Copy the GitHub repository file (index.js) to a folder on your Windows desktop.
+The create project build will create the function.json file with the Azure Event Hub connector variables.

 ![](./media/image53.png)